-Three Mor Three Months Ended March

-( In thousands) 2018 2017

-Impairment loss

-Real estate held for sale \$ 8,76 3\$ 3,351

-Real estate held for investment 4,20 6 5,168

-Intangible assets-investment management contracts 140,42 9

-Earnings from investments in unconsolidated ventures 2,144
+Three Months Ended September 30, Nine Months En ded Sept ember 30, (In thousands) 2018 2017 2018 2017 Impairment loss Real estate held for sale \$ 5,894 \$ 13,256 \$ 21,204 \$ 24,786 Real estate held for investment 63,603 1,756 70,784 11,507 Intangible assets-investment management contracts 7,000 - 140,429 Intangible assets-trade name 59,464 Earnings from investments in unconsolidated ventures 5,590 22,057 2,144

-Real Estate Held For Sale-The write down to fair value less cost to sell was estimated based on contracted sales prices, classified as Level 2 of the fair value hierarchy, or based on broker price opinions, discounted cash flows or income capitalization approach, classified as Level 3 of the fair value hierarchy, with discount rates between 8% and 10% or capitalization rate of 7%, and net of selling costs between 2% to 8% of the respective fair values.
+Real Estate Held For Sale-The write down to fair value less cost to sell was estimated based on contracted sales prices, classified as Level 2 of the fair value hierarchy, or based on broker price opinions, discounted cash flows or income capitalization approach, classified as Level 3 of the fair value hierarchy, net of selling costs between 1.5% and 8% of the respective fair values.

-Real Estate Held For Investment-Impaired real estate held for investment consisted primarily of properties in the Company's European portfolio, resulting from a combination of a reduction in the estimated holding period of these properties, tenant vacancy as well as exposure to the retail and leisure markets in the United Kingdom.
-Fair value of the impaired properties were determined using a future cash flow analysis that included an eventual sale of the properties, with expected sale price based on broker price opinions, and applying terminal capitalization rates ranging from 5.5% to 13.3%, with longer term cash flow projections discounted at 10%.
-Additionally, as of December 31, 2017, impaired real estate included certain RIDEA properties that were converted into net lease properties in the healthcare segment, as well as certain properties in our healthcare segment and THL portfolio that experienced some damage from hurricanes.
+Real Estate Held For Investment-Impaired real estate held for investment consisted predominantly of certain properties in the hotel segment for which the Company determined in the third quarter of 2018 to adopt a sales strategy, with the intention of initiating a sale in the near term.
+Prior to the third quarter of 2018, the Company held a long-term hold strategy on these properties.
+As a result, the Company considered indicative broker price opinions to estimate its recoverable value of these properties.
+Impairment was also recorded on properties in the Company's European portfolio, resulting from a combination of a reduction in the estimated holding period of these properties, tenant vacancy as well as exposure to the retail and leisure markets in the United Kingdom.
+Fair value of the impaired European properties were determined using a future cash flow analysis that included an eventual sale of the properties, with expected sale price based on broker price opinions, and applying terminal capitalization rates ranging from 6.5% to 13%, with longer term cash flow projections discounted at 10%.
+Additionally, impairment was recorded on certain properties in our healthcare segment and THL portfolio that were damaged by hurricanes or fire based on estimates from insurance appraisers.
+At

+December 31, 2017, impaired real estate also included certain RIDEA properties that were converted into net lease properties in the healthcare segment.